 How to get an Akin Gump training contract

-Training contract deadline (2019): 15 July 2017
+Training contract deadline (2020): 15 July 2018 (opens 1 October 2017)

 University visits and work placements